Skip to main content

 4. Use Cold Water

-Anytime you’re using your garbage disposal, ensure that you pour in plenty of cold water while the system is chopping your food wastes.
+Anytime you’re using your garbage disposal, ensure that you pour in plenty of cold water while the system is chopping your food waste.
 Don’t be tempted to use hot water while grinding.
 Hot water works best for cleaning many different things in your home, but when it comes to cleaning your garbage disposal, warmer temperatures can affect the grinding process by melting the food remains.
 This allows the waste to stick on the sides and clogs the entire unit.

 On the other hand, cold water will harden the food remains, making it easier for your disposal to push the waste down the drain pipe.
 Cold water also keeps the bearings, shredder assembly, and motor from overheating.